mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Cloud storage used mainly by batch pipelines as a staging area

 On the BigQuery costs dashboard you can filter by the dataset name.
-It is very important when the data pipeline stores results into more than one dataset.
+It's very important when the data pipeline stores results into more than one dataset.
 The filtering is available only if the **allegro__dataset_name** label was set.

 ![BigQuery dashboard](/assets/images/2022-04-02-gcp-finops/bigquery.webp)

 On the Pubsub costs dashboard you can filter by the topic name.
-It is very important when the data pipeline publishes to or subscribes on many topics.
+It's very important when the data pipeline publishes to or subscribes on many topics.
 The filtering is available only if the **allegro__topic_name** label was set.

 ![Pubsub dashboard](/assets/images/2022-04-02-gcp-finops/pubsub.webp)

 On the Cloud Storage dashboard you can filter by the bucket name.
-It is very important when the data pipeline stores results into more than one bucket.
+It's very important when the data pipeline stores results into more than one bucket.
 The filtering is available only if the **allegro__bucket_name** label was set.

 ![Cloud Storage dashboard](/assets/images/2022-04-02-gcp-finops/gcs.webp)